 A north-facing window would be the best spot for your Philodendron velvet.
 If you can’t provide this then make use of a light curtain.
 This would help to reduce the intensity of the sun.

 As tropical plants, the Micans species need high humidity levels.
-Keep it between 45% to 70% humidity.
+Keep humidity between 45% and 70%.
 You can make use of a humidifier when indoors.
-But a cheaper option would be to mist the plant often.
+But a cheaper option would be to mist the plant often, group houseplants together, and/or use pebble-filled water trays below the pots.

 The temperature levels should be moderate as they can survive at room temperature.
 Still, always aim for a level between 60 degrees Fahrenheit to 75 degrees Fahrenheit.
 Keep them away from cold windows or any vent.